 3rd Annual Area-Wide High School Production

 June 18-21* and 25-28*, 2020

 Reservation Policy: We ask that all reservations are prepaid prior to the evening attended.
 Reservations are strongly encouraged, however walk in traffic may be accommodated if seats are available.
-No fee is charged for changing the number of reservations, date of reservation, or cancellation.
-If reservation is made and not paid for a billing will be sent.
+No fee is charged for changing the number of reservations or date of reservation.
+If reservation is made and not paid for, a billing will be sent.

 Cancellation Policy: We ask for a 24 hour notice for cancellation, if at all possible.
-If we are not notified of cancellation, no refund will be offered.
 Failure to not attend without notification will result in full price billing for tickets.

 Refund Policy: We can not refund money for tickets for any reason.
 However, we can move your tickets to another performance of the same show or let you use those tickets for a future show.